mdavezac/LaDa/sphinx-doc/source/about.rst

     optimization functions.
 The two together make it possible to carry out painless optimization of a empirical DFT functional.

-  * *Searching and finding a needle:* Silicon is a possibly God's greatest gift for nerds everywhere.
+  * *Searching for and finding a needle:* Silicon is a possibly God's greatest gift for nerds everywhere.
 It is n-type.
 It is p-type.
 It naturally forms a protective insulating oxide layer.
 However, it is an indirect gap material and absorbs visible light only through the mediation of phonons.
 It has